fishinwind/workshop/rst/Quizzes/quiz_1.rst

     $ bash run.sh

-If this ran correctly, you should see a new results.tab file in the results directory you specified.
+If this ran correctly, you should see a new results.tab file in the results directory you specified in the run.sh script.
 If you don't see the file, double check the path you specified, and make sure you're looking in the right spot.
 If it's in a different spot than you intended. remove the results file you wrote, update the program and run it again.